callmecavs/string-dom/README.md

 $ npm i string-dom --save
 ```

+## About

+`string-dom` is a function that creates an HTML string.
+It is meant to work with JSX, but _does not_ create DOM (regular or virtual).
+It effectively turns JSX into an HTML templating language that can be used separately of React.

 ## Usage

-`string-dom` is a function that builds an HTML string.
-Its API is similar to [`hyperscript`](https://github.com/hyperhype/hyperscript).
-More about similarities and differences to come.

 ```jsx
 import sd from 'string-dom'